MiswaQ/FantasyBlog/README.md

 Here is a link for you to go visit the page: [Fantasy Blog](https://fantasyblog-cae828f12eb7.herokuapp.com/)
 <br>
 <br>
-This blog was developed by following along with Django Blog from the Code institute program.
+This blog was developed by following along with the Django Blog mini project from the Code Institute program.
 During the development of this blog I filed the code and added code so that it would suit my own needs for this blog.
 <br>